To find out if you or a family member qualifies for DACA, visit our DACalculator™

 individuals is recommended.

-Although as noted in the above television interview, initially DACA recipients were said not to be in lawful status, as of January 18, 2013, the United States Citizenship and Immigration Services (USCIS) clarified that an "individual who has received deferred action is authorized by the Department of Homeland Security (DHS) to be present
+As of January 18, 2013, the United States Citizenship and Immigration Services (USCIS) clarified that an "individual who has received deferred action is authorized by the Department of Homeland Security (DHS) to be present

 in the United States, and is therefore considered by DHS to be lawfully present during the period deferred action is in effect."
 This announcement was intended to put to rest the argument by some anti-immigrant state authorities that